alan-turing-institute/Palaeoanalytics/README.md

 The output dataset is a JSON file with data for the lithic objects found in an image.
 The data is hierarchically organised by type of surface object (ventral, dorsal, platform).
 For each surface the metrics from its scars are recorded.
-In [this data output example,](output_example.md) you can find the json file that results from running `PyLithics` on the above images, with comments to better understand the hierarchy and variables.
+In [this data output example,](output_example.md) you can find the json file that results from running `PyLithics` on the above images, with comments to better understand the feature hierarchy and variables.

 # 🖌 Drawing style for `PyLithics` <a name="drawing"></a>